Kattsun2525/Kattsun2525/README.md

 ### I am a Japanese student majoring in Statistics (Data Science emphasis) and minoring in Business at Brigham Young University.
+I have internship experience at KPMG, BMW, Neighbor, and Cougar Consulting Group.

 <!--
 **Kattsun2525/Kattsun2525** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.